efernandezpascual/anthropogenic/doc/manuscript.md

 ## Classified anthropogenic plant communities

-***Cymbalario-Parietarietea diffusae*** Chasmophytic vegetation of human-made walls.
+***Cymbalario-Parietarietea diffusae*** Vegetation of human-made walls.

 1.  *Galio valantiae-Parietarion judaicae* Vegetation of dry walls.
-    Occupies warmer, drier and more nitriphicated situations than the other alliance in the class, has a shorter flowering season and is more adept to disturbances (**Fig. 4**).
-Wide distrubution in the ecoregion (**Fig. 1**).
+    Occupies warmer, drier and more nutrient-rich situations than the other alliance in the class, has a shorter flowering season and is more adapted to disturbances (**Fig. 4**).
+Wide distribution in the ecoregion (**Fig. 1**).
 Diagnostic species (**Supplementary 5**):
     *Parietaria judaica* aggr., *Centranthus ruber*, *Asplenium
     trichomanes*.

 2.  *Cymbalario-Asplenion* Vegetation of mesic walls.
-Occupies colder, wetter and less nitriphicated situations than the other alliance in the class, has a longer flowering season and is less adept to disturbances (**Fig. 4**).
-Wide distrubution in the ecoregion (**Fig. 1**).
+Occupies colder, wetter and less nutrient-rich situations than the other alliance in the class, has a longer flowering season and is less adapted to disturbances (**Fig. 4**).
+Wide distribution in the ecoregion (**Fig. 1**).
 Diagnostic species (**Supplementary 5**): *Cymbalaria muralis*.

 ***Polygono-Poetea annuae*** Dwarf vegetation of heavily-trampled sites.

 3.  *Polycarpion tetraphylli* Dwarf-annual trampled vegetation of warm and sunny sites.
-Occupies warmer, sunnier and less nitriphicated situations than the other alliances in the class and has an earlier flowering season (**Fig. 4**).
-Wide distrubution in the ecoregion, specially along the coast and in the more Mediterranean valleys of the interior (**Fig. 1**).
+Occupies warmer, sunnier and less nutrient-rich situations than the other alliances in the class and has an earlier flowering season (**Fig. 4**).
+Wide distribution in the ecoregion, specially along the coast and in the more Mediterranean valleys of the interior (**Fig. 1**).
 Diagnostic species (**Supplementary 5**):
     *Sagina apetala*, *Plantago coronopus*, *Crassula tillaea*,
     *Spergularia marina*.

 4.  *Polygono-Coronopodion* Dwarf-annual trampled vegetation of dry sites.
-Occupies colder, drier and more nitriphicated situations than the other alliances in the class, and has a higher proportion of neophytes (**Fig. 4**).
-Wide distrubution in the ecoregion (**Fig.
+Occupies colder, drier and more nutrient-rich situations than the other alliances in the class, and has a higher proportion of neophytes (**Fig. 4**).
+Wide distribution in the ecoregion (**Fig.
     1**).
 Diagnostic species (**Supplementary 5**): *Matricaria
     suaveolens*, *Polygonum aviculare*.

 5.  *Saginion procumbentis* Dwarf trampled vegetation of mesic sites.
-    Occupies colder, wetter and more nitriphicated situations than the other alliance in the class, and is less dominated by therophytes (**Fig. 4**).
+    Occupies colder, wetter and more nutrient-rich situations than the other alliance in the class, and is less dominated by therophytes (**Fig. 4**).
 Distribution concentrated in the central part of the ecoregion (**Fig. 1**).
 Diagnostic species (**Supplementary 5**):
     *Sagina procumbens*, *Bryum argenteum*.

-***Papaveretea rhoeadis*** Annual segetal vegetation of crops and gardens.
+***Papaveretea rhoeadis*** Annual weed vegetation of crops and gardens.

-6.  *Caucalidion lappulae* Annual segetal vegetation of cereal crops on base-rich soils.
+6.  *Caucalidion lappulae* Annual weed vegetation of cereal crops on base-rich soils.
 Adapted to more frequent and severe disturbances than the other alliances in the class (**Fig. 4**).
 Distribution mostly limited to the more Mediterranean valleys south of the